intonoya/Libft/README.md

                     the function and free(3).
 Finally, the pointer to the list must be set to NULL;
 42. ft_lstiter:     Iterates the list and applies the function on the content of each node;
 43. ft_lstmap:      Iterates the list and applies the function on the content of each node.
-                    Creates a new list resulting of the successive applications ofthe function.
+                    Creates a new list resulting in the successive applications of the function.
 The other function is used to delete the content of a node if needed.